KalkiRio/KalkiRio/README.md

 ## 🌱 About Me

 Hello!
-I'm KalkiRio, a passionate developer and open-source enthusiast.
+I'm Shatadru, a passionate developer and open-source enthusiast.
 I love exploring new technologies, collaborating with the community, and building projects that solve real-world problems.
 My interests span across software development, automation, and cloud technologies.

 ## 💻 Tech Stack